 All high heels boost the risk of an ankle sprain.
-The most common problem is a lateral sprain, which happens when you roll onto the outside of the foot.
+The most common, a lateral sprain, happens when you roll onto the outside of the foot.
 This stretches the ankle ligaments beyond their normal length.
-A severe sprain may tear the ligaments.
-A sprained ankle should be immobilized and may need physical therapy to heal properly.
-The risk of developing osteoarthritis rises with a severe sprain or fracture of the ankle.
+A severe sprain may tear those ligaments.

-A chunky heel has more surface area and distributes your weight more evenly.
+These shoes handle your weight more evenly.
 This makes the feet much more stable when compared to stilettos or spindle heels.
-Although thick high heels can still put stress on the ball of the foot, they may reduce the tripping hazard by minimizing unsteadiness.
+Although thick high heels can still put stress on the ball of the foot, you’ll probably be steadier in them and less likely to fall.

-Brenner compares these dainty shoes to walking on cardboard.
-"There's no arch support whatsoever," she tells WebMD.
-That keeps the feet from functioning optimally and can lead to knee, hip, and back problems.
-Poor arch support is also associated with a painful foot condition called plantar fasciitis.
+You won’t get any arch support from these shoes.
+That can lead to knee, hip, and back problems.
+Poor arch support can also cause a painful foot condition called plantar fasciitis.

 Solution: Orthotic Inserts

-If you love the look of ballet flats, over-the-counter inserts (shown here) may help prevent mild foot pain.
+If you love the look of ballet flats, over-the-counter inserts may help prevent mild foot pain.
 Heel pads can provide extra cushioning for achy heels.
 And custom orthotics can ease a whole range of foot pains and problems.
 Podiatrists prescribe these inserts to provide arch support and reduce pressure on sensitive areas.
-Prescription orthotics can be pricey, but are sometimes covered by insurance.
+Prescription orthotics can be pricey, but insurance sometimes covers them.

 Better: 'Fitted' Flops

-Sporty, fitted sandals and other "toning shoes" are designed for a more intense workout while walking.
-The American Council on Exercise says there's no evidence to support that claim, but they may have other benefits.
-The thick sole keeps your foot off the ground and away from debris.
-And Brenner points out, "they do have really good arch support."
-Several have a seal of approval from the American Podiatric Medical Association.
+The thick sole keeps your foot off the ground and away from things that could cause cuts.
+And this type of shoe can have really good arch support.
+Some have a seal of approval from the American Podiatric Medical Association.

-Platform shoes and wedges tend to have rigid foot beds.
-"That throws off the biomechanics of walking," Brenner says.
-"Your foot is trying to bend a certain way, but the shoe is fighting you because it's so rigid."
+This style tends to have rigid foot beds, which can hamper how your foot naturally moves when you walk.
 If the heel of the platform is much higher than the toe area, the shoe also puts pressure on the metatarsal bones.